The student is normally expected to begin coursework in the fall semester.

 This degree is available in two areas of specialization -- film and digital media production and writing for film and television.
 It is designed for the student with a demonstrated commitment to production or screenwriting as a professional, artistic, or academic pursuit.

 Students who are admitted to the film and digital media production program complete a three-year program that allows them to develop a foundation of production skills by creating works in both traditional and nontraditional forms.
-Students may choose to complete a coursework-only degree option that requires sixty hours of coursework or they may choose to complete a Report degree option that requires fifty-seven hours of coursework and Radio-Television-Film 398R, Master's Report.
+Students may choose to complete a coursework-only degree option that requires 60 hours of coursework or they may choose to complete a report degree option that requires 57 hours of coursework and Radio-Television-Film 398R, Master's Report.
 MFA in film and digital media production students must pass annual reviews of their work and must produce a final film project for public exhibition during the third year.

 Doctor of Philosophy

 The Master of Arts or an equivalent degree is required for admission to the doctoral degree program.
-The program requires completion of at least forty-two semester hours of coursework beyond the master’s degree; among these hours must be at least nine hours in research-tools courses and eighteen hours in the student’s area of specialization, including Radio-Television-Film 395, taken twice.
+The program requires completion of at least 42 semester hours of coursework beyond the master’s degree; among these hours must be at least nine hours in research-tools courses and 18 hours in the student’s area of specialization, including Radio-Television-Film 395, taken twice, and Radio-Television-Film 380.
 The student works with a faculty adviser to plan specific course requirements in the area of specialization.
 In addition to this coursework, the student must pass comprehensive examinations in three academic areas.
 After successful completion of the comprehensive examinations, the student files an application for candidacy and writes the dissertation.

 Upon admission to the graduate program, students must pay a nonrefundable enrollment deposit to indicate that they accept the offer of admission.
 The deposit is applied to the payment of fees when the student enrolls.